mihonapp/website/website/src/docs/faq/upcoming.md

 ---
 title: Upcoming Updates
 titleTemplate: Frequently Asked Questions
-description: Frequently Asked Questions
+description: Frequently Asked Questions about Upcoming Updates
 ---

-# Upcoming
+# Upcoming Updates
-Frequently Asked Questions
+Frequently Asked Questions about Upcoming Updates

 ## What is this Calendar?
 The Upcoming Updates page does *not* consult with external trackers, publishers, or otherwise claim that a chapter update will be released on a particular day.